ManavTriesStuff/Summarizer-SentimentAnalysis/README.md

 # Summarizer-SentimentAnalysis
 A news summarizer mini-program which returns concise details about valid URLs, including Title, author and summary.
 It also performs a basic sentiment analysis on the article.
+Guided by a tutorial I found on Youtube!

 -------------------------------------------------------------